Rangana Herath: Limited overs retirement

-Dominating test arena
+Dominating Test arena

 Herath showed his talents in home soil back against Australian in the Warne Murali Series in 2016.
-In the first test, he took 4 four wickets in first innings and match-winning five-wicket haul in the second innings.
-Sri Lanka eventually won the match by 106 runs, which is only the second win against Australia in 27 test matches by Sri Lanka.
-Herath has taken 7 fifers in the fourth innings of Tests by 29 innings, which is the most fifers in second innings in least innings, previously held by legendary Muttiah Muralitharan, who took 35 innings to reach the milestone.
-Bowling figures of 5 for 58 in the match is also the best bowling figures in a Test innings in Pallekele.
+In the first Test, he took 4 four wickets in first innings and match-winning five-wicket haul in the second innings.
+Sri Lanka eventually won the match by 106 runs, which is only the second win against Australia in 27 Test matches by Sri Lanka.
+Herath took 29 innings to reach seven fifers in the fourth innings of Tests by 29 innings; this is the fewest number of innings to reach the milestone, beating the record previously held by Muttiah Muralitharan, who took 35 innings to do so.
+Harath's bowling figures of 5 for 58 in the match is also the best bowling figures in a Test innings in Pallekele.

 During the second Test at Galle, Herath took a hat-trick by dismissing Adam Voges, Peter Nevill, and Mitchell Starc in the Australian first innings.
 He became the second Sri Lankan after Nuwan Zoysa, and first Sri Lankan spinner to take a Test hat-trick.
 He is also the second left-arm orthodox bowler ever to take a Test hat trick after Johnny Briggs in 1892.
 In the process he became the oldest cricketer to take a hat-trick in Test matches.

 In the third Test at SSC, Herath took his 25th and 26th five-wicket haul in Test cricket.
 This is his fourth consecutive Test against Australia in where he has taken four or more wickets in the opponent's first innings.
 His 25th fifer mark is the highest by a bowler to take fifers since 2009.
 In this period, no other bowler has taken even 20 such hauls.
 His ten wicket haul in the match gave the series whitewash against Number 1 ranked Australia for the first time in history.
-He took 13 wickets in the last test match and 28 wickets in the series.
+He took 13 wickets in the last Test match and 28 wickets in the series.
 Both these wicket figures are record for a Sri Lankan against Australia.